Linear attention coupled Fourier neural operator for simulation of three-dimensional turbulence: Introduction

 Recently, Wang et al. demonstrated that the self-attention mechanism can be approximated by a low-rank matrix \cite{wang2020linformer}.
 They proposed the linear attention approximation, which reduces the overall self-attention complexity from $O(n^2)$ to $O(n)$ in both time and space \cite{wang2020linformer}.
 The linear attention approximation performs on par with standard self-attention, while being much more memory and time efficient \cite{wang2020linformer}, allowing attention module to be applied on high-dimensional data.
 In this work, we couple the linear attention module with the Fourier neural operator, for the $3D$ turbulence simulation task.

 This paper is organized as follow: section \ref{fno_intro} briefly introduces the Fourier neural operator.
 Section \ref{attention_intro} compares the standard self-attention with linear attention approximation, and introduces the detailed implementation of coupling attention with Fourier neural operator.
 Section \ref{dataset} describes the details for generating $3D$ turbulence data.
 Section \ref{Hyperparamters} discusses the key hyperparamters of the neural network models, including the number of input time steps and the project dimension.
 In section \ref{benchmark}, we benchmark the prediction performance of the original Fourier neural operator versus the linear attention coupled Fourier neural operator, via statistical and physics-based metrics.
-Section \ref{efficiency} compares the computational efficiency of the traditional DNS approach and the neural network models.
-In section \ref{conclusion} we draw conclusions.
+In section \ref{discussion} and \ref{conclusion} we provide discussions and draw conclusions respectively.